 Long-Acting ADHD Treatments

 Long-acting drugs are designed to work in phases.
-Part of them release into your bloodstream shortly after you take them (typically in the morning) and the rest a few hours later.
+Part of them release into your bloodstream shortly after you take them (typically in the morning) and the rest throughout the day.

 Your choices include:

 - Extended-release mixed amphetamine salts (Adderall XR): last 8-12 hours

 - (Metadate CD): 8-10 hours